Yeoford railway station: Neopardy

 Trains shunting at Yeoford blocked the busy line from Crediton so an additional signal box was provided at Neopardy to break the section into smaller parts, that allowed a train to be sent forward from Crediton while another train was blocking the line at Yeoford.
 It is not known when it opened but it was before 1890.
-It was generally only in use Mondays to Saturdays during the daytime.
-In later years it was only brought into use on busy days such as summer weekends.
+It was generally only in use Mondays to Saturdays during the daytime, although in later years it was only brought into use on busy days such as summer weekends.
 It was closed completely on 7 April 1916.

+Facilities

+Common with many other rural stations in the South West, there are only basic facilities, including a waiting shelter and a help point.